vishalram27/Ramachandran_S_BED_GradedLab6/README.md

 Sample Table:

 Student Id	FirstName	LastName	Course	Country
-1	Suresh	Reddy	B.Tech	India
+1	Ramachandran Swaminathan	B.Tech	India
-2	Murali	Mohan	B.Arch	Canada
-3	Daniel	Denson	B.Tech	New Zealand
-4	Tanya	Gupta	B.Com	USA

 Create a Dynamic web project and make sure that the following operations can be performed.